Dre Campbell Farm

 How to Grow Rutabaga (Swede) at Home

-First, ensure that the selected site gets full sun and the soil is well-drained.
+First, ensure that the selected site receives full sun and that the soil is well-drained.

 To regrow from scraps, cut off the top section.
-Next, place the rutabaga top in an inch of water until roots start to appear.
+Next, place the rutabaga top in about 1 inch of water, cut side down, until roots begin to grow.

 Pests